-There are several groups of people that will risk almost certain, bodily injury to preserve the integrity of historical architecture, objects and other artifacts.
+There are several groups of people that will risk, almost certain, bodily injury to preserve the integrity of historical architecture, objects and other artefacts.

 Some citizens dedicate their whole lives to protecting these charming, old buildings from falling victim to developers that threaten to tear them down only to replace them with modern, historically insignificant structures.

-Do You Agree With David Swimmer’s Choice to Renovate his NYC townhouse?
+Do You Agree With David Schwimmer’s Choice to Renovate his NYC townhouse?

-When David Schwimmer (who is well known for playing, Ross, in the popular sitcom, Friends) decided to demolish his 161 year old house, it made his East Village neighbors crazy!
-It brought out the kind of aggression one only finds when knocking down a beehive.
+When David Schwimmer (who is well known for playing, Ross, in the popular sitcom, Friends) demolished his 161-year-old house, it made his East Village neighbors crazy!
+It brought out the aggression one only finds when knocking down a beehive.
 They acted out by posting all sorts of ‘not-so-friendly’ graffiti and messages outside the house.

 Benefits of Restoring vs Renovating

 There are so many much better options for people that can afford to own a piece of history, much like this house.